 – The RDA of iodine was set up to prevent goiter in the thyroid.

-– Iodine used to be in bread.
-Replace by bromine in the 1960’s.
+– Iodine used to be in bread but was replaced by bromine in the 1960′s.

 Iodine vs. Iodide

 – Iodide is the reduced form of iodine.
 There is an electron added to iodine which makes it a salt, hence potassium iodide.
 Iodine is hard to get into a solution.
-It was thought iodine easily converts to iodide in the intestine.
-It does not.
+It was thought that iodine easily converts to iodide in the intestine, but it does not.

-– Iodide is more specific for the thyroid gland, and why it is added as potassium iodine in salt.
+– Iodide is more specific for the thyroid gland, which is why it is added as potassium iodine in salt.

 – Goitrens anti-iodine/anti-thyroid, interferes with the metabolism of iodine which includes:

 Chlorine: Found in municipal water, shower, dishwasher, pools, and hot tubs.